 Variations

-- Texas-style brisket rub: Mix kosher salt, coarse black pepper, and garlic powder in equal parts.
+- Texas-style brisket rub: Mix equal parts of kosher salt, coarse black pepper, and garlic powder for a Texas brisket.

 - Sweeter brisket: Increase the brown sugar in the recipe to make a sweeter rub.

-- Spicier brisket: Add ½-1 teaspoon cayenne pepper or red pepper flakes to the spice rub.
+- Spicier brisket: Add ½-1 teaspoon cayenne powder or red pepper flakes to the spice rub.

 - Store the homemade brisket rub in an airtight container, like a glass jar.

-- Store it in a cool, dark place like a pantry or cupboard, where it will keep for up to 3 months.
+- Store it in a cool, dark place like a pantry or cupboard, for up to 3 months.

-- Label the container with the date of preparation and the expiration date (three months from preparation).
+- Label the container with the date of preparation and the expiration date.

-- Store the container in the freezer to prolong the freshness of the spices.
+- Store in the freezer to prolong the freshness of the spices.

 - Use the freshest ingredients possible.
-For example, spices lose their flavor about nine months after being opened.
+Spices lose their flavor about nine months after being opened.

 - Double or triple the recipe, so you have lots of rub for the next time you need it.

-I recommend dry rubbing brisket overnight as this will give the spices lots of time to penetrate the meat, which will result in a more flavorful brisket.
+I recommend dry rubbing brisket overnight as this will give the spices lots of time to penetrate the meat.

-I use about ⅔ cup of rub for a 10 lb brisket.
+I use about ⅔ cup of rub for a 10 pound brisket.
 A good rule of thumb is to use about 1 tablespoon per pound of meat.

 I prefer to rub my brisket with olive oil to help the dry rub adhere better.
 You only need a small amount, though.